bmdaj/FEMWEC/README.md

 ### Applications

-FEMWEC has been successfully used as part of the thesis for **topology optimization of phase shifters**, as demonstrated in the work:
+FEWEC has been successfully used as for the **topology optimization of phase shifters**, as demonstrated in the work:

 > Beñat Martinez de Aguirre Jokisch, Rasmus Ellebæk Christiansen, and Ole Sigmund,
 > "Topology optimization framework for designing efficient thermo-optical phase shifters,"